Monday, October 27, 2025

 Finding Balance: Grace over Perfection

-"Happiness is not a matter of intensity but of balance and order and rhythm and harmony."
+"Happiness is not a matter of intensity but of balance, and order, and rhythm, and harmony."
 Thomas Merton

 Balance seems like the perfect prescription for our chaotic world.
 But who hasn't felt pulled in multiple directions; emotionally, physically, mentally, spiritually?
 It's a perpetual juggling act between family and work obligations.